Federer and Serena primed for Wimbledon openers on Super Tuesday - RFI

 Federer says his longevity was not something he planned.

-"Truthfully, I don't think my goal was to play till, whatever, 39 or 40 or more," he said.#photo1
+"Truthfully, I don't think my goal was to play till, whatever, 39 or 40 or more," he said.

 "It was maybe more like 35 I was thinking, which was already a high number at the time."